adamkrogh/goodreads-dotnet/README.md

 - book.show — Get the reviews for a book given a Goodreads book id.
 - book.title — Get the reviews for a book given a title string.
 - events.list — Events in your area.
+- followers.create — Follow a user.
+- followers.destroy — Unfollow a user.
 - series.show — See a series.
 - series.list — See all series by an author.
 - series.work — See all series a work is in.